multiversx/mx-docs/docs/developers/tutorials/energy-dao.md

 And this is where the Energy DAO contract comes in.
 With the newly introduced feature that allows Energy for contracts, we can now deploy a SC that allows users to use their assets to farm & stake tokens on xExchange, while also enjoying the boosted rewards, without having any Energy.
 It does it by allowing users to deposit their tokens in the Energy DAO contract, for staking purposes, while the contract receives and locks MEX tokens in order to gather energy that benefits all the users.

 :::important
 In order to also benefit the ecosystem, the entire process of having Energy for contracts comes with a few mentions.
-First of all, XMEX cannot be transfered unless that account is whitelisted by the __Energy Factory__ contract.
+First of all, XMEX cannot be transferred unless that account is whitelisted by the __Energy Factory__ contract.
 This means the Energy of a SC must come from new MEX tokens that are locked by the contract itself.
 Also, in order to send the rewards generated in XMEX to the users, those tokens need to be wrapped (which means they lose their Energy property).
-By being wrapped, the tokens can then be transfered, but they can be unwrapped (in order to benefit again from the Energy mechanism) only by user accounts, and not other SCs.
+By being wrapped, the tokens can then be transferred, but they can be unwrapped (in order to benefit again from the Energy mechanism) only by user accounts, and not other SCs.
 :::

 [comment]: # (mx-context-auto)